Is a free app worth the risks?

-For most smartphone and tablet users, installing an app is a simple and safe process that involves purchasing or downloading a file from their designated app store.
-However, there is an alternative to the official Apple App Store or Google Play Store which although beneficial to the user, has also proven to present considerable risks.
+For most users, installing an app is a simple safe process that involves downloading a file from their app store.
+However, there is an alternative to the official Apple App Store or Google Play Store which presents serious risks.

-‘Sideloading’ is the process of downloading and installing apps onto a mobile device from a source that is not an official consumer or enterprise app store.
-On Android, this is done by enabling device settings to download apps from unknown sources.
-On iOS, while sideloading was previously only thought possible by jail-breaking the device, more recently fraudulent or stolen enterprise app certificates have been used to distribute unofficial apps.
+‘Sideloading’ is the process of downloading and installing apps onto a mobile device from an unofficial source.
+On Android, users enable device settings to download apps from unknown sources.
+On iOS, users had to jail-breaking their device to sideload.
+More recently, hackers have used fraudulent or stolen enterprise app certificates to distribute unofficial apps.
 However, many users remain unaware of the potential risks involved in using this technique.
 In their 2018 Year in Review, Google reported that Android devices that install apps from sources other than Google Play were 8 times more likely to have a Potentially Harmful App (PHA).
-As well as this, there have been numerous reports of sideloaded apps compromised with hidden Trojans, spyware, click fraud and phishing code that, if installed on a mobile device, could pose a serious danger to the security of the device and the data it holds.
+Also, numerous reports have found trojans, spyware, click fraud and phishing code hidden within unofficial apps.
+If installed on a mobile, they could pose a serious danger to the security of the device.

-So let’s have a closer look at sideloading; how it works, the potential risks, and why is it that even when warned of these risks, so many people continue to download their apps from unofficial app stores?
+So let’s have a closer look at sideloading.
+How does it work?
+What are the potential risks?
+And, despite these risks, why do so many people continue to download their apps from unofficial app stores?

 What exactly is sideloading?

-The process of sideloading involves manually downloading and installing an app onto a device directly from an installer file outside of an official app store.
-There are two distinct ways that this is done on Android and iOS devices.
+Sideloading involves manually downloading and installing an app from an installer file outside of an official app store.
+There are two distinct ways that users achieve this on Android and iOS devices.

-For Android, sideloading used to require the user to simply tick a box in their device settings that would enable the download of an app .apk file from an ‘unknown source’, that is any source that is not the Google Play Store and therefore not monitored and vetted by its security feature, Google Play Protect.
-Following the release of Android 8 Oreo however, this process has changed significantly.
-Now the user is presented with a warning dialog box and must grant permission to install every time they wish to sideload an app from an unofficial source.
-This has the positive effect of preventing apps from installing other apps without the user’s permission, unless they specifically enable the ability in the device settings.
+For Android, sideloading used to require the user to simply tick a box in their device settings.
+This would enable the download of an app .apk file from an ‘unknown source’, i.e. not Google Play Store.
+Therefore, it’s security feature, Google Play Protect cannot vet the app.
+Following the release of Android 8 Oreo however, this process has changed dramatically.
+Now, the user receives a warning every time they wish to sideload an app from an unofficial source.
+This has the positive effect of preventing apps from installing other apps without the user’s permission.
 With these settings enabled however, users can download from third party app stores such as Getjar, Mobogenie, SlideME and Appbrain or they can simply search for android .apk files and choose from the legion of available offerings online.

-For iOS, there have also been considerable changes to the way in which unofficial apps are made available in recent years.
-Previously it was thought that only jail-broken iPhones or iPads could be used to download from unofficial sources.
-However, it was recently discovered that several rogue marketplaces, dubbed ‘DarkSideLoaders’, have made it possible to download millions of apps for non-jailbroken iOS devices.
+For iOS, there have also been changes to how mobile users access unofficial apps.
+Reporters revealed that several rogue marketplaces, dubbed ‘DarkSideLoaders’, have made it possible to download millions of apps for non-jailbroken iOS devices.
 As we previously reported, app developers have discovered a way to use Apple’s Enterprise Developer program to distribute apps outside of the app store.
-The process involves posing as a legitimate business to obtain an Apple Enterprise App certificate, normally issued to enterprises that want to create their own internal apps for employees, and then simply asking the user to trust this publisher when installing the app.
-Earlier this year TechCrunch uncovered more than a dozen hardcore pornography and real-money gambling apps as well as modified versions of popular iOS apps such as Spotify, Angry Birds and Minecraft developed under this program and available for download independently of the App Store.
+The process involves posing as a legitimate business to obtain an Apple Enterprise App certificate.
+Earlier this year TechCrunch uncovered more than a dozen hardcore pornography and real-money gambling apps as well as modified versions of popular iOS apps such as Spotify, Angry Birds and Minecraft developed under this program and available for download independent of the App Store.

 What are the risks?

-Although not all third party app stores and the content they offer may pose a risk to device and data safety, it cannot be denied that without regulations or checks sideloading has its risks.
-In recent years there have been innumerable reports of unofficial apps found downloaded with hidden threats.
-These threats, mainly consisting of malware such as Trojans and spyware, are usually designed to inhibit the use of mobile devices and to collect sensitive information.
+Not all third party app stores and the content they offer may pose a risk to device and data safety.
+However, it cannot be denied that without regulations or checks, sideloading has its risks.
+In recent years, countless reports have found hidden threats in unofficial apps.
+These threats, mainly consist of malware such as Trojans and spyware.
+Hackers design these threats to inhibit the use of mobile devices and to collect sensitive information.

 So why do people use unofficial app stores?

 The biggest reason seems to be a simple one: users want to download content without paying for it.
-Many of these third party marketplaces offer games and wallpapers, content especially attractive to children, for free to entice users to download.
+Many of these third party marketplaces offer games and wallpapers for free.
+Children particularly find this type of content attractive.
 When it was discovered in 2015, the unofficial marketplace vShare offered all of the top ten paid apps on the App Store for free, including well-known titles such as Grand Theft Auto and Clash of Clans, while alternative versions of apps such as Spotify and Pokemon Go, offering the same services without the regular ads or fees, were discovered earlier this year.
-Unofficial apps can also give users access to streamed content such as movies, TV shows and music, as well as downloadable pirated content and torrent files, all free of charge.
+Unofficial apps can also give users access to free streamed content such as movies, TV shows and music.

 Users may also turn to unofficial app stores to get around geographical restrictions of content.
-Initially, apps or other media are often only released to select regions, meaning people living in other locations may be forced to wait months or even years to access the content themselves.
+Often, developers only release apps or other media to select regions initially.
+This means that people living in other locations must wait months to access the content.
 For example when events like Game of Thrones’ final season or the release of Marvel’s Avengers: Endgame earlier this year made it extremely important for people to access content as it was released to avoid spoilers and stay up-to-date with the latest cultural phenomena.

-The third reason why device users may use third party sources to download apps is simply because it is the only way the content is made available.
+The third reason is simply because it is the only way that users can access the content.
 In 2018, Fortnite, the hugely popular online video game announced that it would be made available for download to Android devices but with a catch.
-Instead of downloading via the Google Play Store, users would need to sideload the game’s .apk file from developer Epic Games’ website before then installing the app.
-In situations like this, users who wish to access the game are left with little choice but to sideload the app and therefore potentially leave themselves vulnerable to compromise.
+Instead of downloading via Google Play Store, users would need to sideload the game’s .apk file from developer Epic Games’ website.
+In situations like this, users potentially leave themselves vulnerable to compromise.